Steps to Add a Fence or Shed

 First, we need to define what qualifies as a fence or shed and the building requirements:

 Fences may be built of chain link, vinyl, wood, concrete block, brick or stone.
 The maximum height of the fence is dependent on where it is to be placed.
 In the back and side yards, maximum height is 6 feet.
 Fences installed in the front yard have a maximum height of 4 feet.
-Fence and Shed permit checklist: Shed, Fence, Driveway Checklist.Permit Process and Services
+Fences are required to have a building permit within the City limits of Inverness, if you are unsure of your requirements, please contact the Community Development Department at 352-726-3401 and they can assist you.

-- The first step is to obtain a permit.
-If the property owner pulls the permit, an Owner/Builder Disclosure must also be completed, which explains and acknowledges the responsibilities of the property owner acting as the contractor.
+- The first step is to obtain a permit If the property owner pulls the permit, an owner/building disclosure must also be completed, which explains and acknowledges the responsibilities of the property owner acting as the contractor.
 Both forms are available online, by clicking the underlined form name above.
 The forms are also available at the Community-Development-Department, including complimentary notarization for the Owner/Builder Disclosure form.

 - Along with the permit, a site plan of the property showing the location of all structures (existing sheds, pool, house, detached garage, etc.) must be submitted.
 The size of the proposed home improvement (i.e., fence height, shed size) and the location must also be shown.
 For sheds, the plan should also include the required property line setbacks.
 On fence plans, perimeter property lines should be included.